Stamp duty on shares

 Stamp duty on shares refers to two taxes on the purchase of most shares and some other financial instruments payable by the buyers.
 Most bond transactions are exempt.
 Stamp duty reserve tax (SDRT) applies to electronic transfers of shares.
 It was introduced in 2003, replacing stamp duty which was first introduced in England in 1694.
 Stamp duty still applies to paper share certificates over £1,000 in value.

 A standard rate of 0.5 per cent has applied since 1986, when it was halved from 1 per cent, having been halved two years previously from 2 per cent.
 Stamp duty historically applied to land and buildings (at various rates) but in 2003 this ended with the introduction of the new, separate stamp duty land tax.
 In 2014, shares listed on the London Stock Exchange’s alternative investment market and high growth segment became exempt from SDRT.
+Subscriptions to new share of offerings, purchases of units in a unit trust and purchases of shares in an open ended investment company are also exempt.

 What’s the problem with it?